-Hold: If the candidate has just passed the English Entrance Exam and has not provided evidence of high school competency.
-In this case the Rector may request further information which is to be supplied no later than July 31st.
-The rector then makes the decision as above - accepted, declined or provisional.
+Hold: If the candidate has just passed the Diagnostic Test and hasnot provided evidence of high school competency.
+In this case the Rectormay request further information.
+The rector then makes the decision as above - accepted, declined orprovisional.

 ADMISSION FOR NON-SEMINARIANS